How to start a car detailing business in 2026: steps, costs, and licenses

 Most detailers offer tiered packages.
 A common structure includes a basic exterior wash, a more comprehensive wash and wax, and a premium full detail with interior cleaning.
 This approach simplifies choices for customers and makes upselling easier.
 Avoid offering too many à la carte options initially.

-A frequent misstep is to compete only on price.
-This attracts bargain hunters and makes it difficult to build a sustainable business.
-Instead, price based on the value and quality you provide.
-Your goal is a profit margin of 40-60% on services after you account for labor and supplies.
+Detailers who compete only on price attract bargain hunters and struggle to build a sustainable business.
+Price based on the value and quality you provide, and aim for a profit margin of 40-60% on services after you account for labor and supplies.

-For example, if a full detail package uses $30 in materials and takes four hours of your time (at $25/hour), your cost is $130.
+For example, if a full detail package uses $30 in materials and takes four hours of your time at $25 per hour, your cost is $130.
 A price of $250 gives you a $120 profit, which is a 48% margin.
 Research local competitors to see what the market will bear.

 - Outline three service packages with a list of what each includes.